espiem/Quartz/content/z_mechanics/PF2e Mechanics_1.5_09122024/Reference/Feats/Student of Perfection Dedication.md

 * * *

-**Special** You can't select another dedication feat until you have gained two other feats from the [[PF2e Journals/Archetypes/Student of Perfection|Student of Perfection]] archetype.
+**Special** You can't select another dedication feat until you have gained two other feats from the [[Student of Perfection|Student of Perfection]] archetype.

 *Source: Pathfinder Lost Omens: World Guide*
 *OGL*